 RICE’s vision is a world where people affected by dementia and other related conditions have a range of effective treatment options available to them, made possible by our world-class research, services and support.

 RICE established one of the first memory clinic services in the UK in 1987 – a service which has since been widely replicated and is now considered standard and best practice by the NHS.
-In fact, RICE now runs the NHS Memory Clinic in Bath and North East Somerset on behalf of the local clinical commissioning group and local authority through a sub-contract with Virgin Care.
-To date, we’ve assessed, diagnosed, treated and advised 12,000 people with memory problems and their families in our memory clinic.
+In fact, our charity now runs the NHS Memory Clinic in Bath and North East Somerset through a subcontract.
+Although the charity manages this NHS service, we rely on your generous donations to make it the best it can be, as well as offer our fundraised support services and research.

-Following the success of the DementiaPlus Appeal and further generous donations from major donors, trusts and foundations and members of the public, RICE converted the attic floor in 2019 to create more office space.
+Following the success of the ‘DementiaPlus Appeal’ and further thoughtful donations, RICE converted the attic floor in 2019 to create more office space.
 This has given us access to much needed additional rooms and offices which will enable us to grow and run more services and activities.
 We’ve worked hard to ensure that the areas of the centre visited by our patients meets their needs and we regularly receive feedback on how much our patients enjoy their visit to our centre.

 Patron: Lady Pratchett